AGENDA

 5.24 Other comprehensive income

-5.24.1 The infrastructure assets are revalued every year to smooth out the large fluctuations, and land is revalued when its fair value diverges materially from its carrying value.
+5.24.1 The infrastructure assets are revalued every year to smooth out the large fluctuations, and land is revalued when it’s fair value diverges materially from its carrying value.
 The revaluation as at 30 June 2017 resulted in a total increase in asset value of $47.8 million, $32.1 million more than budget.
 Council revalued land as at 30 June 2017, amounting to $28.3 million of the total revaluations.

 Statements of financial position